payamparvizi/sapps-rl/Adaptive_Optics_Environment/README.md

 python run_wslao.py
 ```

-Configuration options (e.g., turbulence strength, drift velocity, RL algorithm settings) are specified within the script and related configuration files.
+Key configuration parameters—such as atmospheric regime, turbulence velocity, observation dimension, and action parameterization—are defined within the script and associated configuration files.

 ---

 ## Usage Notes

-- This environment is intended for **research and evaluation purposes**
+- This environment is intended for **research and comparative evaluation purposes**.
-- Exact numerical reproducibility may vary due to stochastic turbulence generation
+- Exact numerical reproducibility is not expected due to stochastic turbulence generation.
-- The implementation prioritizes **relative comparisons** between methods rather than absolute optical performance
+- Emphasis is placed on **relative performance and smoothness comparisons** between methods rather than absolute optical metrics.

 ---

 ## Relation to the Paper

-This environment is used exclusively for the **adaptive optics experiments** reported in the paper.
+The adaptive optics experiments reported in the paper use this environment to demonstrate that **state-adaptive policy regularization** improves control smoothness and robustness in highly dynamic, partially observed systems.

-It is **not required** to understand or apply the SAPPS method in other domains such as MuJoCo or robotics.
+The environment is **not required** to apply SAPPS in other domains such as MuJoCo benchmarks or robotic control tasks.

 ---

 ## Citation

-If you use this environment in your research, please cite the associated paper:
+If you use this environment or build upon it, please cite the associated paper:

 ```bibtex
 @article{parvizi2026sapps,